timmarlowe/smarter-than-nate-silver/README.md

 ![ROC curve](https://github.com/timmarlowe/smarter-than-nate-silver/blob/master/images/ROC%20of%20Final%20NCAA%20Game%20Prediction%20Using%20Pointspread.png)

-The final RMSE of the model on the final test data was __11.53__ points - an extremely high spread.
+The final RMSE of the model on the final test data was __11.53__ points - an extremely high spread - almost high enough as to be uninformative for any one game.

 The scatterplots of Predicted v.
 True demonstrate a positive correlation, but not one that is predicted with any regularity: